Huawei CFO back in Canada court as bail hearing set to wrap

 U.S. officials allege the telecom giant was trying to use multinational banks to move money out of Iran.
 Companies are barred from using the U.S. financial system to funnel goods and services to sanctioned entities.

-Huawei and its lawyers have said the company operates in strict compliance with applicable laws, and is confident that both the Canadian and U.S. legal systems “will reach a just conclusion”.
+Huawei and its lawyers have said the company operates in strict compliance with applicable laws, and is confident that both the Canadian and the U.S. legal system “will reach a just conclusion.”

-Reporting by Julie Gordon in Vancouver; Additional reporting by Ben Blanchard in Beijing; Editing by Stephen Coates and Muralikumar Anantharaman
+Reporting by Julie Gordon in Vancouver; Editing by Stephen Coates